Some UK regulatory bodies are listed below;

 Definitions:

-parody film is a film that mocks through comedy films of a particular genre.
+A parody film is a film that mocks through comedy films of a particular genre.
 Hot Fuzz is a recent British film that makes fun of the genre of cop action films.

-pastiche film borrows a number of themes and styles, or codes and conventions from other films even to the extent of copying some scenes and imitating others.
+A pastiche film borrows a number of themes and styles, or codes and conventions from other films even to the extent of copying some scenes and imitating others.
 The aim of pastiche is to make it obvious that these elements have been borrowed or imitated as a form of flattery to the original.

-– Deliberate reference in a text to another media text or form which is already known to audiences.
+Intertextuality – Deliberate reference in a text to another media text or form which is already known to audiences.
 Often used by advertisers to link their product with a distinguished film or genre.

 What is Postmodernism?